stefanGT44/AudioVisualizer-RealTime-Spectrogram/README.md

 This is a small JavaFX desktop application for real-time audio visualization (spectrogram) built from scratch.

 ## Overview
-The application supports visualization and playback of .wav files, or it can directly visualize microphone input.
+The application supports visualization and playback of .wav files or direct microphone input.
 <br>The audio is visually represented with a spectrogram - a picture where the X coordinate of a pixel represents time, the Y coordinate represents a corresponding frequency and the pixel color is the amplitude of that frequency.

 ![Alt text](images/player.png?raw=true "Playing Vivaldi")